NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 ```bash
 hugectr.CreateOptimizer()
 ```
 `CreateOptimizer` returns an `OptParamsPy` object according to the custom argument values，which specify the optimizer type and the corresponding hyperparameters.
+The `OptParamsPy` object will be used to initialize the `Model` instance and it applies to the weights of dense layers.
+Sparse embedding layers which do not have a specified optimizer will adopt this optimizer as well.

 **Arguments**
 * `optimizer_type`: The optimizer type to be used.
 The supported types include `hugectr.Optimizer_t.Adam`, `hugectr.Optimizer_t.MomentumSGD`, `hugectr.Optimizer_t.Nesterov` and `hugectr.Optimizer_t.SGD`.
 The default value is `hugectr.Optimizer_t.Adam`.